flathub/com.visualstudio.code/README.md

   ls /app/bin (bundled with this flatpak)
 ```

-**Get support for additional languages, you have to install SDK extensions, e.g.**
+**Getting support for additional languages, you have to install SDK extensions, e.g.**

 ```
 flatpak install flathub org.freedesktop.Sdk.Extension.dotnet